 Cipher stream providers are used to protect the keys stored in the encryption settings database.

-By default, setup generates a strong, random passphrase and writes it to a file.
-The server then uses a file-based cipher stream provider to read the passphrase and generate a key for encrypting the contents of the encryption settings database.
-However, the server supports additional cipher stream providers that use alternative means for unlocking the encryption settings database.
+By default, setup generates a strong, random passphrase that it writes to a file, and the server uses a file-based cipher stream provider to read the passphrase from that file and use it to generate a key used to encrypt the contents of the encryption settings database.
+However, the server supports additional cipher stream providers that can use alternative means for unlocking the encryption settings database.
 Options include:

 - Require a passphrase to be interactively provided when the server is started, or any time an external process needs access to the encryption settings database.

 - Use a key stored in the Amazon Key Management Service (KMS).

 - Use a key stored in a HashiCorp Vault instance.

 - Use a key generated from a passphrase stored in the Amazon Secrets Manager service.